ItsYeBoiBugma/Fleck/README.txt

 Left Click - Hold and drag to fling player character

 FEATURES
-- Fleck's movement
+1) Fleck's movement
-- Fleck can grow to Size 2
+2) Fleck can grow to Size 2 and 3
-- 2 enemies: Nub (Can be detroyed with Size 2 Fleck) and Flub (flies back and forth)
+3) 2 enemies: Nub (Can be detroyed with Size 2 Fleck) and Flub (flies back and forth, destroy them at Size 3))
-- Basic surface types: Trash / Rubber / Wood
+4) Basic surface types: Trash / Rubber / Wood
-- Tire pads
+5) Tire pads
-- 10 levels
+6) 10 levels
-- Save system / It tracks how many stars you've gotten on each level.
+7) Save system / It tracks how many stars you've gotten on each level.
-- Adventure Mode: Go fast as you can to the finish line while collecting Shinies!
+8) Adventure Mode: Go fast as you can to the finish line while collecting Shinies!
-- Golf Mode: Make tactical flings to finish levels with as few moves as possible!
+9) Mini-Golf Mode: Take your time and make tactical flings to finish levels with as few moves as possible!

 DESCRIPTION
 Navigate through 10 complete levels of Fleck through 2 game modes.